 Elementary educators are critical to setting children on the right path for success.
 In addition to teaching, they nurture students and support their emotional growth, providing them with the strong foundation on which to build a successful educational path.
 They leave long-lasting, positive impressions that transcend the classroom.
 You can learn the skills for this important career at the 6th-ranked Elementary Education program in the country.
-In addition, Curry School teacher education graduates enjoy a 100% job placement rate.
+In addition, UVA School of Education and Human Development teacher education graduates enjoy a 100% job placement rate.

 As an English teacher, you will not only teach this important foundational communications skill, you’ll engage students in a variety of literary genres including classic texts, creative writing, poetry, web-based media, and more.
 The diversity of methods English teachers are able to use makes this profession especially enjoyable and fulfilling.